 Make the most of your Baguio vacation by booking a Baguio hotel stay at some of the best Baguio hotels including The Manor at Camp John Hay.

 The best place to go in December in the Philippines is San Fernando, Pampanga, the Christmas Capital of the Philippines.
 This is where people from different parts of the country flock to get a sight of the best parol (Christmas lanterns) and of course, to witness the Giant Lantern Festival also known as Ligligan Parul.

 This festival started back in 1908 and is celebrated annually every December where barangays (villages) compete for the title of the best lantern makers in San Fernando.

 If you’re up for a more adventurous holiday trip, hop aboard a 4x4 and power through rocky terrain by joining a Mt.
-Pinatubo hiking trip.
+Pinatubo hiking tours.
 You will be treated to views of a unique landscape that boasts the lahar canyons, stunning rock formations, and debris from Mt.
 Pinatubo’s eruption.

 Have a Merry-meaningful Christmas Getaway

 Out of all the Philippines’ holidays, Christmas is the festivity Filipinos (and foreigners alike) look forward to the most.
-Luckily, the country has plentiful of destinations that hold various Christmas activities for people who crave a slice of excitement and adventure during the holidays.
+Luckily, the country has plenty of destinations that hold various Christmas activities for people who crave a slice of excitement and adventure during the holidays.
 Celebrating Christmas is definitely more fun (dare we say ‘merrier’) in the Philippines!